wsijp/functionfaker/README.md

 The saved result of adding 1 and 2 using function 'add' is 3
 ```

 The outputs for these inputs (1,2) are now read from cache.
+Setting the environment variable `RECORD` to and empty string lets the function `add` run normally again without `functionfaker` acting on it (you can leave the decorator on).

 Some funtion arguments might be irrelevant or difficult to serialize.
 To ignore these arguments, provide the `args2ignore` argument as a list of integers to the `response_player` decorator, where the integers represent the index in the argument list.